tonyx/Sharpino/Sharpino.Lib.Core/README.md

 - Version: 1.4.4 Postgres tables of events need a new column: kafkaoffset of type BigInt.
 It is used to store the offset/position of the event in the Kafka topic.
 See the new four last alter_ Db script in Sharpino.Sample app.
 This feature is __Not backward compatible__: You need your equivalent script to update the tables of your stream of events.
 (Error handling can be improved in writing/reading Kafka event info there).
-Those data will be used in the future to feed the "kafkaViewer" on initialization.
+Those data will be used in the future to feed the "kafkaViewer" on initialization. _Note_: kafkaoffset/kafkatopic fields on db in future versions will be unused.

 - From Version 1.4.1 CommandHandler changed: runCommand requires a further parameter: todoViewer of type (stateViewer: unit -> Result<EventId * 'A, string>).
 It can be obtained by the CommandHandler module itself.getStorageStateViewera<'A, 'E> (for database event-store based state viewer.)
 - [new blog post](https://medium.com/@tonyx1/a-little-f-event-sourcing-library-part-ii-84e0130752f3)
 - Version 1.4.1: little change in Kafka consumer.
-Can use DeliveryResults to optimize tests
+Can use DeliveryResults to optimize tests.
+Note: Kafka consumer is still in progress.
 - Version 1.4.0: runCommand instead of Result<unit, string> returns, under result, info about event-store created IDs (Postgres based) of new events and eventually Kafka Delivery result (if Kafka is configured).
 - Version 1.3.9: Repository interface changed (using Result type when it is needed).
 Note: the new Repository interface (and implementation) is __not compatible__ with the one introduced in Version 1.3.8!

 - Version 1.3.8: can use a new Repository type instead of lists (even though they are still implemented as plain lists at the moment) to handle collections of entities.
+Note repository is only an interface with only a plain list implementation.
 - Version 1.3.5: the library is split into two nuget packages: Sharpino.Core and Sharpino.Lib. the Sharpino.Core can be included in a Shared project in the Fable Remoting style.
 The collections of the entities used in the Sharpino.Sample are not lists anymore but use Repository data type (which at the moment uses plain lists anyway).

 - Version 1.3.4 there is the possibility to choose a pessimistic lock (or not) in command processing.
 Needed a configuration file named appSettings.json in the root of the project with the following content:
  __don't use this because the configuration is changed in version 1.5.1__

+- this entry is ignored as the lock is always optimistic.
 ```json

     "SharpinoConfig": {